Illustration of Montrose House, Gordon Avenue, Stanmore

-The house was bought by the Air Ministry during the last war as a residency for R.A.F. top brass working at Bentley Priory.
-Therefore it ultimately became home to Air Chief Marshall Hugh Dowding.
-Later To become Lord Dowding who lived there with His sister Hilda.
+In 1927 the propery was bought by the Air Ministry as a residency for R.A.F. top brass working at the nearby Stanmore bases, Stanmore Park and Bentley Priory.
+Therefore it ultimately became home to Air Chief Marshall Hugh Dowding, later To become Lord Dowding who lived there with His sister Hilda.

-Every morning Lord Dowding or "Stuffy" as he was known to his men, because of his reserved and uncharismatic manner would walk the short distance from his house across the grounds of Bentley Priory to the RAF’s control room where he worked.
+Every morning Lord Dowding or "Stuffy" as he was known to his men, because of his reserved and uncharismatic manner would walk a mile and a half from his house, across the grounds of Bentley Priory to his office at the RAF’s control room, where he worked.

 Lord Dowding’s tactics orchestrated from Stanmore’s Bentley Priory proved to be the right ones and he was, indeed, most responsible for Britain’s “finest hour.”